 2. Wrongful death claims – 2 years

-4. Where injury has occurred as a result of a government municipality you must give them notice within 2 months and sue within 6 months.
+4. Where injury has occurred as a result of a government municipality you must give them notice within two months and sue within two years.

 6. If you are under the age of 19, the limitation period does not begin to run until your 19th birthday.
 This may not be the case if a Notice to Proceed is issued by ICBC or by the person or persons responsible for your injury.